Our Network

 Associate Researcher

-Théo Blanc is a Ph.D candidate in the Department of Political and Social Sciences (SPS) at the European University Institute (EUI) in Florence, under the supervision of Prof. Olivier Roy (EUI) and Prof. Stéphane Lacroix (Sciences Po).
+Théo Blanc is a postdoctoral researcher in the ERC-funded project MENA-PERC (Political Elites and Regime Change in the Middle East and North Africa) based at Scuola Superiore Sant’Anna (Pisa).
+He received a Ph.D in social and political sciences from the European University Institute (EUI, Florence) in June 2023.
+His doctoral dissertation addresses the genealogy of Salafi currents in Tunisia and their political trajectories before and after the 2010/11 revolution.
 From 2018 to 2022, he was associate researcher with the ERC project TARICA ‘Political and Socio-institutional Change in North Africa: Competition of Models and Diversity of Trajectories’.
 He received a M.A. in political science and Middle Eastern Studies from Science Po Grenoble.
-His doctoral dissertation addresses the genealogy of Salafi currents in Tunisia and their political trajectories before and after the 2010/11 revolution.
-He will defend his thesis in April 2023.

-Areas of expertise: Salafism, Islamism, Jihadism, political activism, Tunisia, Maghreb
+Areas of expertise: Salafism, Islamism, Jihadism, political activism, party politics, Tunisia, Maghreb

 Selected bibliography: